ZaarCee/Page-flip-transition/README.md

 # Page-flip-transition

+Please respect.
+I'm still not good at css.
-Just practicing what i've learned
+Just practicing what i've learned and trying things that are new to me.